shihtiy-tw/prompts/Readwise.md

 * Rely strictly on the provided text, without including external information.
 Review the articles and summary for 3 times and cross reference the accuracy of the summary.
 * Explain the professional terms with clear, simple and understandable words.
 * Format the summary in paragraph form for easy understanding and clear next action.
+* The summary should be in tranditional Chinese

 Here is the document to summary: